 Michael Cadle competed in an incredible 6 events over the weekend ending up with 4 personal bests and equalling a fifth.
 Cadle’s efforts on Saturday included a 4th in the under 15 boy’s 1500 metres where he set a new personal best (5mins 2.08secs), 5th in the javelin (17.49m) and 2nd in the 300 metres in a new personal best of 44.69secs.
 On Sunday Cadle cleared 1.35m in the high jump to equal his best, set a new personal best in the long jump (4.45m) and a new personal best in the 200m (28.32secs) where he finished 5th in the final.

-Erin Fabri has started the season in fine style, and she added a further 20cms to her long jump best finishing 5th in the under 17 woman’s event with 4.44m.
+Erin Fabri has started the season in fine style, and she added a further 20cms to her long jump best finishing in bronze position in the under 17 woman’s event with 4.44m.
 Fabri was also 4th in the 200 metres, where she narrowly missed breaking 29secs (29.03secs), as well as placing 5th in the shot putt (7.07m).
 Ben Groves enjoyed mixed fortunes in the jumping events.
 Having had smooth clearances up to a height of 1.45m, Groves had to settle for that height and 3rd place in the under 15 boy’s high jump.
 However, Groves showed good mental fortitude to jump a new personal best distance of 4.81m in the Long Jump for 4th.

 Charlotte Kavanagh ran a big personal best in the heats of the under 15 girl’s 100 metres with a wind assisted 14.11secs as well as jumping a new best in the long jump (4.10m).
 Kyle Rayson enjoyed a good meet just missing out on a medal in the under 13 boy’s 100 metres but running a new personal best of 14.09secs in the final.
 Rayson also ran a new personal best in the heat of the 200 metres (29.53secs) and again just missed out on a medal placing 4th in the final.
 Clubmate Django La Porte also did well to make the final where he finished 8th (32.84secs).
 There were three personal bests for Isla Bohannon in the throwing events, shot putt (6.78m) and discus (13.89m) as well as the 75m hurdles (15.00secs).